‘This Is Us’ Finale To Feature Shocking Scene With Rebecca, Season 4 Will Introduce A Prominent New Character

-This Is Us fans may want to buckle, up, because season 3 is going out with a bang.
-At PaleyFest in Los Angeles over the weekend, This Is Us creator Dan Fogelman teased a grand finale for season 3 of the NBC drama, and he dropped some hints about the upcoming fourth season.
+This Is Us fans may want to buckle, up because Season 3 is going out with a bang.
+At PaleyFest in Los Angeles over the weekend, This Is Us creator Dan Fogelman teased a grand finale for Season 3 of the NBC drama, and he dropped some hints about the upcoming fourth season.

 With just two episodes left in the third season of This Is Us, Fogelman gave some insight into how things will go down, and it sounds like some big questions will be answered regarding the mystery “her” storyline in the season finale, according to Entertainment Tonight.